-New Zealand’s cuisine is largely influenced by America, Europe and Southeast Asia and closely-related to Australia.
-Whereas Maori cuisine is a different thing altogether; but to give you an idea, below is a list of food that you must try!
+New Zealand’s cuisine is largely influenced by America, Europe, and Southeast Asia and closely related to Australia.
+Whereas Maori cuisine is a different thing altogether; to give you an idea, below is a list of food that you must try!

 - Afghans: Crunchy chocolate cookies